I wanted to

 account of the presence of the “man of lawlessness” and the extensive influence

-to Jehovah we suffer at the hands of unqualified elders, and are often excluded by
+to Jehovah, we suffer at the hands of unqualified elders, and are often excluded by

-family members, relatives and friends.
+family members, relatives, and friends who view us suspiciously.
 (Jer.
 23:1,2; Isaiah 66:5)

-servants are.
+as Jesus predicted, we are still God’s temple, members of his household.
 (John 16:3) We have the assurance that "Jehovah knows those who

 belong to him."
 (2 Tim.
-2:19) In fact, by their action it is they who are removing
+2:19; Rom.
+8:35-39) In fact, by their action in disfellowshipping

 Do not allow yourself to become confused by the contrary messages of the many who have lately